oshezaf/Sentinel-Custom-Analytics/README.md

 - [Workbook](docs/design/detection-and-invstigation.md#anomaly-investigation-workbook) to investigate an anomaly.
 - A content hub solution to package it all.

-In addition, we plan toprovide:
+In addition, we plan to provide:
 -	Documentation.
 -	Presentation and demo.
 -	Cost prediction model for the cost of Logic Apps and custom logs required.